Hal Block

 In March 1950, producers of the new game show What's My Line? hired Block for its fourth episode to add humor to the show's format.
-With a panel previously consisting of journalists, a politician and a poet, reviewers had criticized the show as bland.
+With a panel previously consisting of a journalist, a psychiatrist, a politician and a poet, reviewers had criticized the show as bland.
 After a rocky start, What's My Line? became one of the top-rated shows on television.
 Critics praised his work; the Chicago Sun-Times called Block the "freshest new personality in TV."

 However, his humor could be risqué, which antagonized some conservative 1950s viewers.
 He once risked the sponsor's wrath, referring to their deodorant with the line "Make your armpit a charmpit."
 In early 1953, Block was suspended and then fired.
 He left show business for the investment business a few years later, while What's My Line? continued on as a staple of Sunday night television for another 14 years.

 Background

-Block was born on August 3, 1913 in Chicago and raised in the Hyde Park area.
+Block was born to a Jewish family on August 3, 1913, in Chicago and raised in the Hyde Park area.

 According to Gil Fates, executive producer of the What's My Line? television game show, there were rumors Block had come from a wealthy family.